Joseph Whitaker (ornithologist): Marriage and children

 Joseph Whitaker married Tina Scalia.
 She was the daughter of General Alfonso Scalia, who landed in Sicily with Giuseppe Garibaldi during the years leading up to the Risorgimento.
 Choosing to settle in Palermo over the more provincial Marsala, the couple built as their family home the Villa Malfitano, an Art Nouveau mansion near Zisa Castle on the Via Dante.
 In these years, the Belle Époque age, the house was the venue for lavish parties attended by British and Italian royalty and celebrated European society.
 Tina Whitaker knew Richard Wagner, Benito Mussolini, the Kaiser and Edward VII, Empress Eugenie and Queen Mary.
 She unwittingly found herself in a circle involved in the Irish Crown Jewels scandal.
 In 1907 she published Sicily & England: Political and Social Reminiscences 1848-1870.

-The couple had two daughters; the elder of whom married General Antonio Di Giorgio(1868-1932), a Minister of War who fought in the 1st and 2nd wars in Abyssinia.
-Thus the family was firmly established in the upper echelons of Italian Society.
+The couple had two daughters; the elder of whom married General Antonio Di Giorgio (1868-1932), a Minister of War who fought in the 1st and 2nd wars in Abyssinia.

 Adult life

-Whitaker himself was founder and president of the Society for the Prevention of Cruelty to Animals at Palermo, and also he was a major figure in the foundation of US Città di Palermo in the later 1880s, becoming the first president of the football club.
+Whitaker himself was founder and president of the Society for the Prevention of Cruelty to Animals at Palermo, and also he was a major figure in the foundation of Palermo Sport Club in the later 1890s, becoming the first president of the football club.